 - Contextual notes: Stress levels, sleep quality, illness, new products, medication changes, or haircut timing.
 These confounders explain fluctuations.

+You should wait until you see a consistent trend across 4-8 week windows before acting, because single photos and even single bad months are often noise.
 A bad hair day is noise.
 A bad hair month might still be noise.
-Real trends emerge across 4-8 week windows.
 The single most important habit shift is to stop reacting to individual photos and start comparing windows: your last four weeks versus the previous four weeks.

 This is surprisingly hard to do emotionally.
 When you see a photo that looks worse than yesterday, every instinct says "do something."
 But if your capture setup was slightly different (different lighting, different hair length, different styling), then that "worse" photo is not evidence.
 Decision windows protect you from knee-jerk reactions that waste money and add stress.